 If a child starts fussing when it’s time for you to leave, it may be tempting to sneak out, but don’t.

 “When you sneak away from a child who’s crying, you’re protecting yourself from having to experience their displeasure because it’s more comfortable for you,” says Shapiro.
 “Your message essentially is: ‘I can’t tolerate you being upset.’
 Additionally, sneaking out can create a situation where a child refuses to engage in anything when you drop them off in the future because they’re being vigilant about you leaving.”

 Try to have a teacher or aide help calm the child down, and, as long as he or she isn’t genuinely afraid — but more so protesting your exit — it’s OK to say goodbye and leave.

 “You have to trust the people you chose to care for your child,” Shapiro says.
 “You can’t console and leave at the same time.”

 On the flip side, as hard as it is to see your child in uncharted territory, don’t drag your farewell out too much, especially if they seem OK.

 “Don’t linger too long at preschool drop-off,” says Arbit.
-“Try to get your child engaged in an activity before you leave and give them a few warnings.
+“Try to get the child engaged in an activity before you leave and give them a few warnings.
 You can sit down together and start playing a game and give five-, three- and one-minute reminders before leaving.
-You can also introduce your child to another child, so he has a buddy when you leave.”
+You can also introduce your child to another child, so they have a buddy when you leave.”

 Most importantly, when you’re walking out the door, try to keep things in perspective.
-“Remember that your child is more resilient than you think,” says Arbit.
-“Even if the change is hard at first for your little one, they’ll adjust pretty quickly.”
+“Remember that kids are more resilient than you think,” says Arbit.
+“Even if the change is hard at first, they’ll adjust pretty quickly.”